pgagarinov/pgagarinov/README.md

 ### Hi there 👋

-Peter Gagarinov is a Software Engineering/DevOps/Cloud architect and a consultant with a focus on machine learning, trading systems, applied financial and mathematical modelling, distributed systems and technical computing.
+Peter Gagarinov is Head of IT projects and Software Engineering/DevOps Consultant with a focus on machine learning, trading systems, applied financial and mathematical modelling, distributed systems and technical computing.

 Peter has started his career as quantitative engineer at a bank risk analysis department right after graduating from [Lomonosov Moscow State University](https://www.msu.ru/en/) with Master Degree in Applied Mathematics and Computer Science in 2003.
 Since then Peter has been involved in a number of research and software development projects around financial modeling, market simulation, development and productizing StatArb trading systems and algorithms (primarily for US stock/index, futures, volatility and electricity markets).